YeonwooSung/ai_book/CV/ObjectDetection/README.md

 Object detection is the task of detecting instances of objects of a certain class within an image.

+Basically, it is possible to say that:

+    "Object Detection = Multi-labeled Classification + Bounding Box Regression"

 ## Table of Contents

 1. [Sliding Window](#sliding-window)